Get a Closet that Works For You: 5 Ways to Customize Yours

 Your clothes aren’t one-size-fits-all, so why would your closet be?
 Whether you’ve got a walk-in wardrobe, an open clothing rail in your bedroom, or something in between, you’ll want to make it work for you and give you a thrill every time you visit.
 Here are five ideas for customizing your closet.

 So maybe your wardrobe isn’t the walk-in you dream of.
 It might not even be stand-in.
 But if you can treat and decorate it like the closet of your dreams, you’re halfway there.
 There’s nothing prettier than a closet hung with wallpaper (Art in the Find‘s pretty floral paper above is from Chasing Paper and removable!), or boasting a beautiful light fixture.
 And because it’s likely behind closed doors, you have license to go a little wilder than you might otherwise do.

 Standard hanging heights for full- and half-height items are a good guide, but to really make your closet work for you, you’ve got to get out your measuring tape to determine how much of each you really need.

-You might not have any full-length dresses or coats to work with, and be able to eke out an extra dresser (like Made From Scratch's above) or shelf in their stead.
+You might not have any full-length dresses or coats to work with, and be able to eke out space for an extra dresser (like Made From Scratch‘s above) or shelf instead.
 Or maybe you always wear dresses and your closet is light on tops, requiring more full-length hanging space.
-Either way, determine how you can best use the space allowed.
+Either way, determine how you can best use the space.